cakephp/docs/en/console-and-shells/plugin-shell.rst

     // In the bootstrap method add:
     $this->addPlugin('MyPlugin');

-    // Prior to 3.6, add the following to config/bootstrap.php
-    Plugin::load('MyPlugin');

 If you are loading a plugin that only provides CLI tools - like bake - you can update your ``bootstrap_cli.php`` with::